Frequently Asked Questions

 Will I be met at the airport?

 No, you won’t be picked up unless you contact us to arrange a pick up for you.
-This will cost between 60 and 80 euros (one way).
-However it is easy to book a rental car in Lisbon (fairly cheap).
-Platforms such as Easyterra are a good one to consult.
+This will cost around 100 euros (one way).
+However it is easy to book a rental car in Faro or Lisbon (fairly cheap).
+Platforms such as Easyterra and CarJet are a good one to consult.
 Choose the worry-free option.
 Easiest is to find a car rental that has its cars parked at the airport.
 Outside car hire services tend to take a much longer time getting to and getting your car.
 However they are often cheaper.

 How do I get to the retreat?